Decision Maker: Council

 Is Key decision?: No

 Is subject to call in?: No

-Councillor Howlett, seconded by Councillor Turner, proposed the submitted motion as set out in the agenda and briefing note, and accepted the amendment proposed by Cllr Linda Smith.
+Cllr Henwood, seconded by Cllr Goddard proposed the submitted motion as set out in the agenda and briefing note, and accepted the amendment proposed by Cllr Linda Smith.

-After debate and on being put to the vote the motion was agreed.
+On being put to the vote without debate the motion as amended was agreed.

 Council resolved to adopt the following motion:

 Managed Wildlife corridors are an important means of preserving and developing bio-diversity in towns and cities and there is the potential in Oxford to create more of these important habitats.